History of the constitution of the United Kingdom: United Kingdom development

 The result of the crash was that the Chancellor of the Exchequer was imprisoned in the Tower of London for his corruption, the Postmaster General committed suicide, and the disgraced Lord Chancellor was replaced with Lord King LC who promptly ruled that people in a position of trust must avoid any possibility of a conflict of interest.
 Out of the chaos, Robert Walpole emerged as a stable political figure who for 21 years held a majority of the House of Commons, and is now considered the first "Prime Minister".
 Walpole chaired cabinet meetings, appointed all other ministers, and developed the doctrine of cabinet solidarity.

 In 1765, the first teacher of English law, William Blackstone represented the standard view in his Commentaries on the Laws of England that slavery was unlawful and that "the spirit of liberty is so deeply ingrained in our constitution" any person enslaved in England must be freed.
 However, the transatlantic slave trade had accelerated to North American colonies.
 In 1772, when Lord Mansfield ruled in Somerset v Stewart that slavery was unlawful at common law, this set off a wave of outrage in southern, plantation colonies of America.
 Together with northern colonies grievances over taxation without representation, this led to the American Revolution and Declaration of Independence in 1776.
 The British military failed to hold control.
 Instead, it began settling Australia from 1788.

 In 1789, the French Revolution broke out, and the King was deposed with demands for "liberty, equality and fraternity".
 The British aristocracy reacted with repression on free speech and association to forestall any similar movement.
 While figures like Jeremy Bentham called natural rights "nonsense upon stilts", Mary Wollstonecraft called for A Vindication of the Rights of Woman as well as men, arguing that unjust gender and class oppression flowed from "the respect paid to property... as from a poisoned fountain".
-While successful in the Napoleonic wars in defeating France, and cementing union with Ireland in the Act of Union 1800, liberty, freedom and democracy were scarcely protected in the new "United Kingdom".
+While successful in the Napoleonic Wars in defeating France, and cementing union with Ireland in the Acts of Union 1800, liberty, freedom and democracy were scarcely protected in the new "United Kingdom".